Abstract

 Why is Metropsis better than other commercially available visual assessment units?

-6. Metropsis offers two different testing solutions, Research and Starter, according to whether investigators are interested in screening for visual conditions, or would like to monitor subtle changes in visual function, for example: due to the onset of a disease or changes caused by clinical treatments or visual rehabilitation.
+- Metropsis allows investigators to perform screening for visual conditions, or monitor subtle changes in visual function, for example: due to the onset of a disease or changes caused by clinical treatments or visual rehabilitation.

 References